-SIGN UP
+SIGN UP & DEADLINES

-- HZ students: go to MyHZ > Minorkeuze (widget to select the minor of your choice). - External students (from a Dutch institute): go to Kies op Maat > select the minor of your choice. - Exchange students: via ISP.
-Contact: Evelien Clemminck, evelien.clemminck@hz.nl
+- Students from HZ University Of Applied Sciences: go to MyHZ > Minorkeuze (widget to select the minor of your choice). - Students from another Dutch institute: go to Kies op Maat > select the minor of your choice. - Exchange students: sign up through the HZ International Office.
+Contact: Evelien Clemminck, evelien.clemminck@hz.nl.

 Registration deadlines: Spring semester: 1st of November.
-Fall semester: 1st of July (for HZ students the deadline is one month earlier).
+Autumn semester: 1st of July (for students from HZ University Of Applied Sciences the deadline is one month earlier).